Movies Home / Entertainment Channel / Bullz-Eye Home

 ALSO: Be sure to check out our interview with director Rob Zombie.

-When it was announced that musician-turned-filmmaker Rob Zombie would be helming the next “Halloween,” the horror community was abuzz with speculation as to where exactly it would fall within the timeline of the first eight films.
-Would it be yet another uninspired sequel, or was Zombie eyeing a complete reboot of the franchise á la “Batman Begins” and “Casino Royale”?
-Of course, we now know that the latest “Halloween” is a remake of the classic John Carpenter film, but the question on everyone’s mind is: is it any good?
+When it was announced that heavy metal rocker turned filmmaker Rob Zombie would be helming the next “Halloween,” the horror community was abuzz with speculation as to where exactly it would fall within the timeline of the previous eight films.
+Would it be yet another uninspired sequel, or was Zombie eyeing a complete reboot of the franchise á la “Casino Royale”?
+Of course, now that we know that the latest “Halloween” is indeed a remake of the classic John Carpenter film, the question on everyone’s mind is if it's any good?

 Let me begin by saying that while I’m not a particularly big fan of the original, I respect what the film means to the genre.
-It single-handedly launched a cinematic movement that transformed horror movies into box office blockbusters (almost overnight) and led to the production of other popular series like “Friday the 13th” and “A Nightmare on Elm Street.”
-Simply put, the film deserves all the credit it’s received over the years, and though it doesn’t necessarily hold up to today’s standards of what makes a great horror movie, the idea of someone like Zombie meddling with it is enough to send even the most neutral observer into a crazed frenzy.
+It single-handedly launched a cinematic movement that transformed horror movies into box office blockbusters (practically overnight) and led to the production of other popular series like “Friday the 13th” and “A Nightmare on Elm Street.”
+Simply put, the film deserves all the credit it’s received over the years, and though it doesn’t necessarily hold up to today’s standards of what makes a great horror movie, the idea of someone like Zombie meddling with it is enough to drive even the most neutral observer a little crazy.
 And for good reason, too.
-Not only is Zombie’s version just as uninspired as every other “Halloween” sequel of the past 20 years, but it’s an absolute abomination of the original story, so much so that I wouldn’t at all be surprised to discover that Zombie used copies of Carpenter’s script to wipe his ass on a daily basis.
+Not only is Zombie’s version just as unimaginative as every other “Halloween” sequel, but it’s a total abomination of the original story, to the point that it wouldn’t surprise me if Zombie used copies of the original Carpenter script to wipe his ass on a daily basis.

-Unlike the original film – which opened with a first-person shot of little Michael Myers’ murder of his older sister on Halloween night – the new edition spends more time building to the inevitable.
-It’s still Halloween and Michael (Daeg Faerch) is still a closet lunatic, but this time around he’s the son of a stripper (Sheri Moon Zombie) living in a rundown house with his two sisters (including Hanna Hall) and his mother’s new white trash husband (William Forsythe).
-When he’s not being verbally abused by his family, Michael is bullied at school, kills small animals for fun, and parades around town wearing a 99-cent clown mask.
+Unlike the original film – which opened with a first-person shot of little Michael Myers’ murder of his older sister on Halloween night – the new edition takes its good old time building to the inevitable.
+It’s still Halloween and Michael (Daeg Faerch) is still a closet lunatic, but this time around, he’s the son of a stripper (Sheri Moon Zombie) living in a rundown house with his two sisters and his mother’s new white-trash husband (William Forsythe).
+When he’s not being verbally abused by his family, Michael is bullied at school, tortures small animals for fun, and parades around town wearing a 99-cent clown mask.

 After returning from a lonely night of trick-r-treating, Michael does the unthinkable: he bounds his stepdad with duct tape and slits his throat, stabs his older sister with a kitchen knife 17 times, and bashes in the head of her hippie boyfriend with an aluminum baseball bat.
 Arrested for murder and taken to an asylum run by the incomparable Dr. Samuel Loomis (Malcolm McDowell), Michael splits his time between psychiatric evaluation and solitary confinement until one day – 15 years later – he escapes.
 Completely transformed from a four-foot nothing squirt into a six-foot-eight behemoth, Michael heads back to his hometown to track down his baby sister, Laurie (Scout-Taylor Compton), and finish what he started.

-It’s a shame, really, since the up-and-coming actress is an absolute joy to watch on screen.
-In fact, the casting of Compton might just be the one thing that Zombie actually did right on the project, but it hardly matters considering he does so many other things wrong.
-The suspense is considerably dialed down (if not just because there’s no room for it by the time Michael returns as an adult), the violence drastically increased (did you know only four people died in the original?), and McDowell’s role as Loomis (though substantially more involved than when Donald Pleasence first played him) is an insult to the actor’s talents.
-The same goes for Carpenter, but it’s an insult on a completely different level.
+It’s a shame, since the young actress is actually a great Laurie.
+In fact, the casting of Compton might just be the one thing Zombie actually did right on the project, but it hardly matters considering he does so many other things wrong.
+The suspense is considerably dialed down (if only because there’s no room for it by the time Michael returns as an adult), the violence drastically increased (did you know only four people died in the original?), and McDowell’s role as Loomis (though substantially more involved than when Donald Pleasence played him) is an insult to the actor’s talents.
+The same goes for Carpenter, but it’s an insult of a completely different kind.
 Rob Zombie’s “Halloween” might have its merits when viewed as a simple horror film, but as a movie based on a pre-existing property, it’s nothing short of a travesty.

 Two-Disc Unrated Director's Cut DVD Review: